 The council, headed by Minister for Human Resource Development Smriti Irani, has reportedly modified and approved the recommendation submitted by a high-level committee of IIT directors.

-The tripling of fees was a suggestion in turn by a sub-committee headed by IIT Bombay Director Devang Khakkar.
 The committee studied the average cost per student, and felt 60 percent of it needs to be borne by the students themselves.
-It also recommended other multiple source of financing for the IITs.

-The SCIC had also suggested postponing the new-pattern entrance exam (by the National Authority of Test) to 2017, while allowing admission tests to be held in eight other countries to attract the best of foreign students.
+The committee had also suggested postponing the new-pattern entrance exam to 2017, while allowing admission tests to be held in eight other countries to attract the best of foreign students.
 The decisions on which still rests with the Union Minister Smriti Irani, said IBN.